ic-factory/ecic/README.md

     $ ecic new my_project

-and the install the dependencies for your new project using Bundler:
+and then install the dependencies for your new project using Bundler:

     $ cd ./my_project
     $ bundle install